dotaheor/unify-Go-builtin-and-custom-generics/README.md

 ```
 // declaration
 gen ConvertSlice[OldElement type][NewElement type] [func] {
-	// The contract this gen must satisfy, see blow sections for details.
+	// The contract this gen must satisfy, see following sections for details.
 	assure NewElement(OldElement.value) // convertiable from OldElement to NewElement

 	// The only exported function is used as the output of the generic.